xeqi/peridot/README.md

 The api namespace is ```peridot.core```.
 If you are using peridot in tests you may want to have ```(:use [peridot.core])``` in your ```ns``` declaration.
 All examples below assume so.

-peridot is designed to be used with clojure.core/->.
+peridot is designed to be used with clojure.core/->, and maintains cookies across requests in the threading.

 ### Initialization